-I DO not propose to consider whether the Christian happiness.

-Let us begin with war.
-The Kaiser, the Emperor religion is true or false, since most of its modern Francis Joseph, and the Tsor, were deeply religious men; apologists have ceased to advance arguments for its the parties that supported their warlike policies in their truth, and confine themselves as a rule to the contention respective countries before August 1914 were the parties that it is useful.
+DO not propose to consider whether the Christian religion is two or felt.
+I DO not propose to consider whether the Christian religion is true or false, since most of its modern apologists have ceased to advance arguments for its truth, and confine themselves as a rule to the contention that it is useful.
 "Useful" is a vague term.
-I am ready that stood for Christianity, while the party that stood to admit that the Churches are still useful for the promo- for peace was the Socialist party, which was officially to admit that the Churches are still useful for the promotion of nilitarism, economic injustice, superstition, per-secution and insanity.
-I am not ready to admit that they are useful for the promotion of human militarism.
-Individual Christians, it is true, sometimes prefer the teaching of Christ to that of His Church, but they are too few to be politically important.
-The same must be said of the Quakers, who are admirable but few.
+I am ready to admit that the Churches are still useful for the promotion of militarism, economic injustice, superstition, persecution and insanity.
+I am not ready to admit that they are useful for the promotion of human happiness.